okofish/lambda-stopwatch/README.md

   --freq FREQ    number of seconds between each call (default: 60) --count COUNT  number of times to call function (default: 0 (infinite))
 ```
+(with a `--count` of 0, the script will run until you stop it with Ctrl-C)

 Protip: If you run this script for a long period of time (>30 minutes) you can use Amazon CloudWatch Metrics to generate pretty charts of the latency.